In Loving Memory

 The stone idols of our ancestors

-lie face-down across their graves.
+lie face-down across the graves

 Lips worn whistle-thin